Key insights:

 Saving money can take dedication.
 Keeping your savings in a separate account can let you easily see how much progress you’ve made toward your goals and may help you stay motivated.

-Many savings accounts let you set up automatic transfers.
-This can help you work consistently toward your goals.
-Your employer may also let you send part of your paycheck to your savings account via direct deposit.
+Many savings accounts let you set up automatic transfers, which could help you work consistently toward your goals.
+Your employer may also let you send part of your paycheck directly to your savings account via direct deposit.

 Making your savings account work for you